gramacyan/smd.js/README.md

 ```

 It is deliberately chosen not to provide build-in remote script loading (using uri
 locators).
-In it's philosophy, that smd.js's core should remain generic, we therefore
+In it's philosophy (that smd.js's core should remain generic) we cannot
-cannot make assumptions about the environment.
-However you can implement it yourself
+make assumptions about the environment.
+However you can implement it yourself by
 using the plugins-system.

 #### How-to plugins